uberamd/uberblog-hugo/content/post/getting-started-with-openshift-v3-on-vmware.md

 osond04.home.local         : ok=152  changed=54   unreachable=0    failed=0
 ```

 Hopefully it completes without errors.
-If it did, we're in solid shape.
+If it did, we're in solid shape, OpenShift is now installed and configured!

 ## Step 4: Validate the nodes are visible and create user account

-We now need to SSH into the Master and become root (either SSH in as root, or do a `sudo -i`).
+We now need to SSH into the Master and become root (either SSH in as root, or use another user and do a `sudo -i`).
 This will give us access to the OpenShift command line directly from the master node, no additional authentication required.

 First, lets check to verify the nodes are alive.
-Issue the following command:
+Issue the following command (again, as root, from the master node):
 ```
 oc get no
 ```